Nebraskinator/StreetFighter2AI/README.md

 MuZero - Lite
 ======

 This repository is a Python implementation of a heavily modified MuZero algorithm.
-The current configuration is to learn to play Super Mario Bros, but with modification it could be used to learn a number of OpenAI gym environments.
+The current configuration learns to play Super Mario Bros, but with modification it could be used to learn a number of OpenAI gym environments.

 Examples
 ======